Tinkerforge/doc/en/source/Software/Brickd_Install_Linux.rst

 From Source
 -----------

-To install Brick Daemon from source, download the source from `here
+To install Brick Daemon from source, download the source from `GitHub
 <https://github.com/Tinkerforge/brickd>`__ and install the dependencies:

 * libusb-1.0